seanpmaxwell/Typescript-Best-Practices/README.md

 - Modular: exports a single object containing a bunch of closely related functions (i.e. a file call UserRepo.ts which has a bunch of functions for handling database queries related to user objects).
 - Inventory: for storing a large number of smaller declared items. (i.e. a file called types.ts which stores commonly shared types throughout your application)
 - Linear: executes a series of commands (i.e. an file called setup-db.ts which executes a bunch of file system commands to initialize a database).

+## Data Types
+- Primitives, Functions, Objects, and Class
+- Functions are technicaly objects too and classes are technically functions but we'll consider them something different cause of how we use them.

+### Primitives
+- null, undefined, boolean, number, string.
+Boolean, Number, String are object counter parts

+### Functions
+- function declarations with `function fnName()` and arrow functions with `const () => {}`.

+### Objects
+- Anything with key/value pairs is technically an object

+### Classes
+- Syntax sugar for using functions with `new`.
+Use these sparingly.
+Don't use them for I/O data because that would require a constructor call for every item that gets returned.

 ## Naming